Gibbie03/DeFiJerusalem/replit.md

 - **Security Analysis**: Conducts detailed security scans based on contract age, audit status, team transparency, and liquidity.
 Detects wallet drainers, typosquatting, and known scam phrases.
 - **3-Tier Audit System**: Integrates audit data from DeFiLlama (count, notes, links) and allows for manual audit entries.
 - **Blacklisting**: Automatically flags and blacklists protocols with critical security scores (≥80 points), with a dedicated Blacklist page showing detailed threats and reasons.
+- **Test Drainer Protocols**: Three malicious test protocols (ETH Airdrop Claimer, Unisvvap, Vitalik Giveaway) are always visible in the protocol list to demonstrate the blacklisting system.
+These protocols are designed to trigger CRITICAL security alerts when scanned, scoring 160-215 points through detection of scam keywords, typosquatting, and known scam phrases.
+They persist in the database and survive background refreshes.
 - **Scanning Mechanism**: Supports manual security scanning triggered by a "Scan All" button and weekly automated scans.
 Scan results are stored persistently.
 - **DApp Management**: "Add DApp by URL" feature for auto-detecting protocol information from links.
 - **Trending & New DApps**: Dedicated pages for tracking recently discovered protocols and those with the highest TVL growth.